-The Ford Escape is one of the best of the small, affordable SUVs, assuming that off-road travel isn't a priority.
-The Escape offers agile handling on paved and unpaved roads.
-It accelerates briskly when equipped with the optional V6 engine.
-It rides smoothly and its refined interior seats four people comfortably.
+Ford Escape is a good choice among small, affordable, road-going SUVs.
+The Escape offers agile handling, a smooth ride, and comfortable seating for four.
+It also provides brisk acceleration when equipped with the optional V6 engine.
+It's compact but practical.
 Folding down the rear seats reveals a flat, moderately sized cargo area.
 Best of all, its price is relatively low.

-The Ford Escape is wider than other compact SUVs, and this gives it a look that is both aggressive and well planted.
-Ford designers worked to balance the confidence and ruggedness of a big SUV with a sportier image of agility and fun.
-The Escape's forward-poised stance, large wheel lips, wide body cladding and integrated bumper guard lend a functional appearance, while its short front and rear overhangs add to its sporting appeal.
-The Escape looks bolder and more aggressive than the Honda CR-V, with a strong family resemblance to Ford's larger Explorer and Expedition.
+The Escape is wider than other compact SUVs, giving it a well-planted demeanor.
+Escape's forward-poised stance, large wheel lips, wide body cladding, and integrated bumper guard lend a functional appearance, while its short front and rear overhangs add to its sporting appeal.
+It has a family resemblance to the Ford Explorer and Expedition, and looks bolder and more aggressive than the Honda CR-V.

-Being able to see the leading edge of the hood from the driver's seat makes the Escape easier to maneuver in tight places, whether you're deep in the woods or (more likely) in a tight big-city garage.
-If you are deep in the woods, its 7.8 inches of ground clearance may help clear some obstacles.
+Being able to see the leading edge of the hood from the driver's seat makes the Escape easier to maneuver in tight places.
+Its 7.8 inches of ground clearance may help clear some obstacles.
 Outside door handles are easy to grab and feel like they're going to last.

 Accessories from Ford Outfitters include a snap-in pet barrier and a system to haul two mountain bikes in the cargo area.
 Bike racks can also be mounted on the roof; the standard roof rack with crossbars holds up to 100 pounds.
 We don't like the idea of compromising an SUV's ground clearance with running boards, but Ford claims that the running boards on the Escape do not reduce ground clearance.
 They are designed to make it easier to lift kayaks, snowboards and other toys onto the roof rack.
 The rear bumper is also designed to aid roof access.

-New for 2003 is an industry-first, dual-loading rack, which Ford calls the No Boundaries Rack System.
-The No Boundaries Rack System offers a unique sliding rail from the roof that can pull down vertically across the rear of the vehicle and lock into the bumper.
-This provides two separate loading surfaces: a more traditional one on the roof and an additional one across the rear.
+The No Boundaries Rack System features a sliding rail that can be repositioned from the roof to the rear of the vehicle, locking into the bumper.
+This provides two separate loading surfaces: a traditional roof rack and a vertically oriented rack across the rear.
 When not in use, the sliding rails can be stored within the conventional roof portion of the rack system.

-Steering is responsive.
+The suspension is relatively taut, without the mushiness that characterizes larger SUVs with big off-road tires and long-travel suspensions.
+It handles better than a Jeep Liberty or Toyota RAV4, and is quicker than a Honda CR-V. Steering is responsive.
 It feels direct and accurate with no dead spot in the center.
 There's enough feeling in the steering to impart a sense of control.
 Though this is not a sports car, the tires grip respectably in paved corners.
-When pushed beyond their limit, the front tires start slipping before the rear tires, just as with most front-wheel-drive sedans.
-This is called understeer, and it is intuitive and predictable.
-The Escape provides surprisingly good transient response in a series of left-right-left corners.
+There's surprisingly good transient response in a series of left-right-left corners.
 This permits quick, yet smooth, driving that will not upset passengers.

 Escape's brakes are smooth and responsive.
 ABS comes into play just when expected and is detectable by the familiar pulsating sensation.

-As mentioned, the Escape handles well on gravel roads, but it is lacking in serious off-road situations.
+The Escape felt comfortable on a muddy fire road pocked with puddles and potholes, but it is lacking in true off-road situations.
 Its front-drive platform leaves it spinning its wheels on rough, loose, steep trails.
-The suspension does not have the articulation and travel needed for rugged terrain and there is no low-range set of gears.
-For serious off-road capability, look to the larger Jeep Liberty, the extreme Jeep Wrangler, or the luxurious and versatile Land Rover Freelander.
+It lacks traction and suspension travel.
+The suspension does not have the articulation needed for rugged terrain and there is no low-range set of gears.
 For everyday road travel, however, the Ford Escape is an excellent choice.

-The Ford Escape is one of the best of the small, on-road SUVs.
-The available V6 engine provides the Escape with the most power in its class.
+Ford Escape is a well-balanced on-road SUV.
+It has a roomy interior and good cargo capacity.
+The available V6 engine provides the Escape with strong power.
 A four-wheel independent suspension and unit-body construction make it handle almost as well as a car.
 A car-like ride makes it easy to live with.
 It isn't designed for serious off-road driving, nor are its direct competitors.
-Overall, we feel the Escape is the best SUV in its class.

 Build and price your dream Ford Escape in just a few easy steps.